Tiger parents pass on very different values to their children than helicopter parents

 Often the Speech by helicopter parentswho take care of their offspring overprotectively.
 Probably the most well-known term and nobody would publicly count themselves in the category, even if it is secretly true.
 HNA.de also reported, for example, on the category of curling parents, which even goes beyond the helicopter types.
 Or does the junior need a hard hand in education?
 Discipline, toughness, perfection and strict rules?

 If that sounds like you, you could be one of the tiger parents described in a 2011 book by US professor Amy Chua.
 Here the children are not patted and cared for, but raised in an authoritarian style.
-Children’s birthdays are something for other brats, the grade “2” in school is far from good enough and development is also continued during the holidays.
+Children’s birthdays are something for other brats, a grade of “2” in school is far from good enough and there is also further development during the holidays.
 Hard work is rewarded, but it is also necessary.

 Book about tiger parents: Author Amy Chua lives the style herself

 At the Wall Street Journal Amy Chua once wrote that, for example, she would never let her children stay with other people.
-In her book Battle Hymn of the Tiger Mother (2011) she also describes how Louisa and Sophia have long piano lessons during vacations.
+In her book Battle Hymn of the Tiger Mother (2011) she also describes that there are long piano lessons for Louisa and Sophia during vacations.
 In doing so, she counteracts the strategy of “Western parents” – mostly helicopter parents or lawn mower parents.
 Tiger parents do not accept self-made pictures on the fridge, even if the child is proud of it.
 It’s always better.

 Then as now, it was a hotly debated approach.
 Especially in China, a measure designed to be successful, which not everyone has to like. (another)